The Monastery of Saint Barbara

-• Appropriate clothing for everyone is required to enter the monastery.
-Sleeveless clothing and shorts over the knee for men are prohibited and you‘ll be denied access if dressed that way.
-For ladies skirts and shawls are available at the entrance in case they don’t have such clothing to cover themselves.
++30 24320 22649 - Dress Code: Everyone must wear appropriate clothing to enter the monastery.
+Sleeveless clothing and shorts over the knee are prohibited for men, and you‘ll be denied access if you wear them.
+For ladies, skirts and shawls are available at the entrance in case they don’t have such clothing to cover themselves.

 Check Our Tours

-Visit Roussanou Monastery for a different view of the surrounding cliffs and the adjacent Meteora Monasteries.
-Follow the pathway from this monastery to the upper main road and discover an off-the-road panoramic viewpoint spot that allows you to walk on bear rocks!
-Don’t miss out on this photo opportunity!
+When visiting the Saint Barbara nunnery, take the opportunity to enjoy a unique view of the surrounding cliffs and the nearby Meteora Monasteries.
+Follow the pathway from the monastery to the upper main road, and you will discover a hidden panoramic viewpoint that allows you to walk on bare rock!

 Appropriate clothing for everyone is required to enter the monasteries.
 Sleeveless clothing and shorts over the knee for men are prohibited and you‘ll be denied access if dressed that way.
 For ladies skirts and shawls are available to borrow or buy at the entrance of monasteries in case they don’t have such clothing to cover themselves.